-With regard to the issue of personal transactions in the provision of investment services (article 18 of the joint regulation issued by Consob and the Bank of Italy), the Board of Directors has defined principles and rules in the specific "Policy on personal transactions in the provision of investment services", which outlines the general rules of the Group that ensure observance of the discipline by the relevant parties, that is those who are involved in activities that could give rise to conflicts of interest when investment services are carried out or that have access to privileged or confidential information.
+On the issue of personal transactions in the provision of investment services (article 19 of the Intermediaries' Regulation, adopted by resolution no. 20307 of 15 February 2018), the Board of Directors has defined principles and rules in the specific "Policy on personal transactions in the provision of investment services", which outlines the general rules of the Group to ensure compliance with the rules by the relevant parties, or those involved in activities that could give rise to conflicts of interest when investment services are carried out or that have access to privileged or confidential information.
 The personal transactions carried out by these persons, whether within the Group's banks or through third party intermediaries, are filed in a specific electronic "Registry".